 FOURTH. – That the term for which said corporation is to exist is fifty (50) years from and after the date of issuance of the certificate of incorporation;

-FIFTH. – That this corporation shall have its principal office at h _________________________.
+FIFTH. – That this corporation shall have its principal office at Room 535, 5th Floor, Medical Arts Building, St. Luke’s Medical Center-Quezon City, 279 E. Rodriguez Sr. Avenue, Quezon City, Metro Manila.
 It may establish chapters elsewhere in the Philippines as it may determine.

 SIXTH. – That the management of this corporation shall be vested in a Board of Governors.
 The number, composition, duties, powers and functions, tenure and others of this Board shall be fixed by the By-Laws of the corporation, subject to amendments.